ushelp/EasyCheck/doc/readme_en.md

 1. Lightweight

-2. No JS programming
+2. No JavaScript programming

-3. Support for class-based, attribute-based, and composite validators
+3. Support class-based, based on a combination of property and validators

-4. Built-in to meet the daily development of 16 kinds of commonly used validator
+4. Built to meet the daily development of a dozen popular validator

-5. Text box validation style automatically switches
+5. Verify that the text box to automatically switch styles

-6. Default, error and correct three DIV prompt message content
+6. By default, errors and correct three kinds of message content

-7. Prompt the customization of the message location
+7. Tip custom message location

-8. Anti-client repeat submission function
+8. Anti-client resubmit function

-9. Extensibility, support the user to develop and register the new verifier
+9. scalability, support for registered users to develop new validator

-10. Engine framework extensions, support plug-ins: DIV, ToolTip, Bootstrap3 plug-ins
+10. Engine framework extension, support plug-ins: DIV, ToolTip, Bootstrap3 plug-in

 **Compatibility:**